 How to Get There

-From the Bells Line of Road, turn into Pierces Road at the large “Pierces Pass Picnic Area” signpost.
+From the Bells Line of Road, turn into Pierces Pass Road at the large “Pierces Pass Picnic Area” signpost.

-Stay on Pierces Rd until the very end, where you will find a small car parking area.
-Note that this is an unsealed road, but driving with a 2WD vehicle is manageable.
+Stay on Pierces Pass Rd until the very end, where you will find a small car parking area.
+This is an unsealed road, but driving with a 2WD vehicle is manageable.
 However, after rain, it’s recommended to use a 4WD vehicle.

 You will find the starting point of the walking track to Rigby Hill at the parking area.
 This is also the starting point of the challenging Pierces Pass, which descends into the Grose Valley.

 Rigby Hill Track Notes

 The short hike up to Rigby Hill is a fun walk through fantastic scenery.
-The track itself is a bit rough at times, and there are a few steep sections, but overall it’s a relatively easy walk.
+The track is a bit rough at times, with a few steep sections, but overall, it’s a relatively easy walk.

-Wearing good walking shoes is recommended, though, as the walking path sometimes is a bit challenging.
+Good walking shoes are recommended, as the walking path can be a bit challenging in certain sections.
 The return walk can easily be completed within one hour, including time spent enjoying the views.

-You will find the starting point of the Rigby Hill walking track at the parking area at the end of Pierces Rd.
+You will find the starting point of the Rigby Hill walking track at the parking area at the end of Pierces Pass Rd.

 It’s a small parking area that fills up quickly on the weekends because the popular Pierces Pass also starts from there.
-You can try parking a bit further up the road if the parking area is full.
+You can try parking a bit further up the road if the parking area is at capacity.